nordcomputer/opskinsbot/readme.md

  - send <b>/games</b> to get a list of supported games and choose one
  - search for a item (just type the name of the item)
  - use the buttons to get the current market price

  <b>Comment:</b>
  Still in Alpha-state and a very messy code - but I'm going to work on that the next days.
 But the WAX-Bounty-Program (for what this project was coded) ends in a short time, so I was in a little hurry ;).

 <b>Latest updates:</b>
+- changed the authorization method
-- integrated the coinmarketcap api v2.
+- integrated an individual file for authorization
+- gamelist is now generated in a better way
+- pictures!